malwaredllc/byob/README.md

    6) `byob.core.generators`: functions which all dynamically generate code for the client generator

    **`byob.modules`**

-   *subpackage containing 11 post-exploitation modules for clients to import remotely*

    1) `byob.modules.keylogger`: logs the user’s keystrokes & the window name entered
    2) `byob.modules.screenshot`: take a screenshot of current user’s desktop